rmsandu/DAMS-dicom-anonymizer/README.md

 - `PyDicom` (for DICOM processing)
 - `Untagle` (for XML files processing)
 ## Usage for Single Patient Folder
 To avoid errors keep all the files associated with 1 patient and 1 study (multiple series possible) in one folder, otherwise the de-identification will be inconsistent.
 The original files will be modified and also will remain grouped in their original patients, studies, and series.
 Careful about overwriting original raw data.

 To execute the de-identification run the `__main__.py` script.

-     `python -m DAMS-dicom-anonymizer --i "C:\patientfolder\PAT_M001" --patient_name "MEVR001" --patient_id "R001" --patient_dob "19500101"`
+     python -m DAMSdicomanonymizer --i "C:\patientfolder\PAT_M001" --patient_name "MEVR001" --patient_id "R001" --patient_dob "19500101"

 or use the short names:

-    `python -m DAMS-dicom-anonymizer -i "C:\Patients\Pat_M07" -n "MAVM07" -u "M07" -d "194901001"`
+    python -m DAMSdicomanonymizer -i "C:\Patients\Pat_M07" -n "MAVM07" -u "M07" -d "194901001"

 The following functions are then called:
 - `get_args()`